Sending Messages

 Templates

 Mailgun allows you to store predefined templates via the Template API and use them to send messages via the Sending API by providing the template name.
+The hard defined limit for templates is 100 templates per domain.
+Each template can have up to 10 versions.

 To learn more about templates and how to use them, see the article: What's Up with Mailgun Templates?